-In the course of normal business operations, the Company would enter into agreements with universities and CROs to assist in the performance of research and development activities and contract manufacturers to assist with chemistry, manufacturing, and controls related expenses.
-Expenditures to CROs represented a significant cost in clinical development for the Company.
+In the course of normal business operations, the Company enters into agreements with universities and CROs to assist in the performance of research and development activities and with contract manufacturers to assist with chemistry, manufacturing, and controls related activities.
+Expenditures to CROs and other contract manufacturers represent a significant cost in clinical development for the Company.
 The Company could also enter into additional collaborative research, contract research, manufacturing, and supplier agreements in the future, which may require upfront payments and long-term commitments of cash.